Installation

 • Cloud SQL MySQL 8.0: db-f1-micro instance, SSL required, daily automated backups, Cloud SQL Proxy deployed as a sidecar in GKE.

-• Kubernetes workloads: backend microservices in the bin-manager namespace, Asterisk in voip, Redis, RabbitMQ, ClickHouse, and Cloud SQL Proxy in infrastructure, plus three frontend apps (square-admin, square-talk, square-meet) and an Ingress fronted by TLS certificates.
+• Kubernetes workloads: backend microservices in the bin-manager namespace, Asterisk in voip, Redis, RabbitMQ, ClickHouse, and Cloud SQL Proxy in infrastructure, plus three frontend apps (square-admin, square-talk, square-meet) in the square-manager namespace.

 Cost